Chris is an engineer, thinker, and philosopher who enjoys exploring futuristic ideas and technology.

 Many people would argue that the world is still within an era known as the "information age."
 However, I would argue that ample evidence exists to support the notion that we've already begun to leave the information age.
 In fact, I believe that we are now living in a transitional state that is leading us towards the next great era of humanity.
 Indeed we have experienced a peak in the amount of information we have access to.
 Nowadays, because of the Internet and smart phone technology, information and connections to other people through social media are only a few clicks away.
 The technology that drove the creation of the information age is now leading us towards a paradigm shift to a new era of isolationism, virtual reality, and ultimately transhumanism.
 Many folks like myself have dubbed the coming age of humanity as the "Virtual Age."

 Imagine a future where we are always connected to a virtual world that is built on the foundation of the internet, social media, digital connections, and technology.
 This utopian world could eventually fulfill all of our human desires.
-In this new world, we will never have to leave our homes or in some cases, we would never need or desire to leave the room where we were born.
+In this new world, we will never have to leave our homes.
+In some cases, we would never need or desire to leave the room where we were born.
 In this world, the physical reality that we currently experience will slowly fade away and a virtual reality will begin to overtake our lives.
 As far-fetched as this may sound, this idealistic fantasy is actually happening right before our eyes in various places around the world.
 We are becoming increasingly isolated and more dependent on a virtual world.
 We can no longer easily define what it means to be human.

-As of right now, Facebook has claimed to have reached the digital milestone of having more than 2 billion active users.
+As of right now, Facebook has claimed to have reached the digital milestone of having more than two billion active users.
 That number of users can easily represent more than 25% of the world's population.
 Getting that many people to use a product with very little marketing is almost unheard of.
-This is especially true when you consider the fact that roughly 98% of the world population earns an annual salary that is less than the U.S. Federal minimum wage (Global Rich List, Kurt, 2017).
+This is especially true when you consider the fact that roughly 98% of the world population earns an annual salary that is less than the U.S. federal minimum wage (Global Rich List, Kurt, 2017).
 This is certainly an amazing feat that could have only been accomplished at the outset of the information age.

 We've all heard the adage that social media brings people together, yet we are further apart than we have ever been.
 Everywhere you go you will see people aimlessly tapping away at their phones, completely oblivious to the world around them.
 Texting and checking social media while driving is on the rise and people spend more time in front of a screen today than they ever have before.